 - malt beverages

-These conditions are uncommon, but the symptoms associated with them are widespread and they have many potential causes.
-This means that it can be easy to misidentify gluten intolerance.
+The symptoms associated with this condition are widespread and have many potential causes.
+This means it can be easy to misidentify gluten intolerance.

 How to reduce gluten intake

-While people with celiac disease must exclude gluten from their diet as soon as a doctor has diagnosed the condition, many people with gluten intolerance slowly reduce the consumption of gluten, rather than cutting it out straightaway.
+While people with celiac disease must exclude gluten from their diet as soon as a doctor diagnoses the condition, many people with gluten intolerance slowly reduce the consumption of gluten rather than cutting it out straight away.

-It can help if a person starts by including one gluten-free meal per day before slowly adding more.
+For example, a person may start by including one gluten-free meal daily before slowly adding more.